AnIrishDuck/rusty-prism/README.md

 The process also writes stats to a JSON file in the background for monitoring.

+## Notes

+I was planning on doing an internal presentation on this at some point, hence the NOTES file.
+I also split out some commits (see 85e9 - 9699 for example) so I could remember problems I ran into, and how I solved them.

 ## TODO

 * Lots of cleanup is still needed.
 For reference, this program was initially